 Graduation honors will appear on a student’s transcript if a 3.5 GPA in all college work (excluding non-degree applicable and upper division courses) is maintained at the end of the semester in which the student has applied to graduate.

 An incomplete is a contract between a student and instructor.
 An incomplete grade must be made up no later than one calendar year following the grade assignment or it will automatically revert to the alternate grade assigned by the instructor.
 Students who receive an “I” grade can not officially register for the same course in which they received the incomplete.
 Incompletes will be given only in cases of emergency such as accident, illness, or family emergency.
 Extensions to the one year deadline may be granted for good cause with instructor approval.
 The instructor must notify the Admissions and Records Office.

-Pass/No pass (P/NP) is an option available on some classes that allow the instructor to give a grade of pass, or no pass, instead of a letter grade.
+Pass/No pass (P/NP) is an option available for some classes that allow students to opt for a grade of pass, or no pass, instead of a letter grade.
 These courses are labeled in the Schedule of Classes with a (SC) student choice notation.
 Student choice means a student has a choice whether to take the class on a P/NP or letter grade basis.
 A pass is given for “C” grade work or better, and a no pass is given for “D” grade work or below.
 The deadline to submit a Pass/No Pass Form to Admissions is the same as the deadline to reverse a previous pass/no pass request, and is listed in the Calendar of Important Dates published in the Schedule for Classes.
-This is for regular session classes only; see your instructor for deadlines for short-term classes.
+You can view the deadlines in your Class Schedule through InSite.